Grand Central – Things to See

-There is much to marvel at in Grand Central, and here are a few of my favorite things that I have learnt about it over the years.
+From its ceiling which is actually painted backwards, to its majestic windows are also walkways for employees, there is much to marvel at in Grand Central.
+Lets take a closer look at 12 of my favorite secrets that I have learnt about Grand Central over the years.

 The large windows on two sides of Grand Central are actually walkways that employees use to get from one end to the other without needing to deal with the commuters or tourists!
 Here are a couple of videos I have taken of people walking through the windows, which I hope I get to do at least once.